brianberns/CFR-Explained/Readme.md

 Two ways of using this approach in CFR are:

 * Outcome sampling: At each info set, one action is chosen randomly for evaluation.
 * External sampling: For each iteration, pick one of the players as the "updating" player (alternating between players each iteration).
-For the updating player, explore every action and update their info sets as in vanilla CFR.
-For the opposing player, sample one action at random (with probabilities proportional to that info set's strategy) and do not update their info sets.
+For the updating player, explore every action and update their info sets, as in vanilla CFR.
+For the opposing player, sample one action at random (with probabilities proportional to that info set's current strategy) and do not update their info sets.

 To do this, pass the index of the updating player to the CFR function.
 Then, within the function, test whether the active player in this info set is the updating player.
 If not, pick a single action to evaluate: